Updated on February 4th, 2022

 Here’s how a Bitcoin ATM works to purchase Bitcoin.
 The process is simple, and relatively similar across operators.

-- You need a Bitcoin wallet that will securely store the records of all of your Bitcoin transactions, and this can be done easily with a downloadable app for your smartphone.
+- Get your crypto wallet ready.
+This will securely store the records of all of your Bitcoin transactions, and this can be done easily with a downloadable app for your smartphone.

-- Insert cash into the ATM and indicate which Bitcoin wallet address you want to send it to.
+- Insert your cash.
 Let’s say you insert $100.
-The Bitcoin ATM operator then sells you $100 worth of Bitcoin at the market price at that moment, minus their own operating fee.
-Some operators also deduct the miner’s fee, but Coinsource does not.
-We pay the miner’s fee for you.
+The Bitcoin ATM sells you $100 worth of Bitcoin at the market price at that moment, minus the Bitcoin ATM fee.
+Some operators charge the miner’s fee, but Coinsource pays this fee for you.

-- You will receive confirmation that your Bitcoin wallet now holds the secure record of this transaction, proving that you own that $100 worth of Bitcoin, minus the fees.
+- Take your receipt!
+You will receive confirmation that your Bitcoin wallet now holds the secure record of this transaction, proving that you own that $100 worth of Bitcoin, minus the fees.

-NOTE: Not all Bitcoin ATM operators are made equal!
+NOTE: Not all Crypto ATM operators are made equal according to Jayson Peter!
 Some take longer to complete transactions than others.
 Some charge extremely high hidden fees.
 And with others, it can be hard to get customer support.
 Coinsource has the fastest transactions, transparent fees and live support 7 days a week.

 How to Sell Bitcoin at a Bitcoin ATM